rekalogika/rekalogika.dev/docs/mapper/02-object.md

 }
 ```

-The above example concatenates first name and last name from the source object,
+The above example concatenates first name and last name from the source `User`
-transforms it to uppercase, and returns the result.
-The framework will then
+object, transforms it to uppercase, and returns the result.
+Mapper will then
-assign the result to the `name` property of the target object, as specified in
+assign the result to the `name` property of the `UserDto` object, as specified
-the 'property' argument of the `AsPropertyMapper` attribute.
+in the 'property' argument of the `AsPropertyMapper` attribute.

 If you have many properties to manually map, you can also do the following
 shorthand: